Gold-quartz hydrothermal vein (16 to 1 Mine, Allegheny County, California, USA)

 Gold-quartz hydrothermal vein from California, USA. (public display, Seaman Mineral Musuem, Michigan Tech University, Houghton, Michigan, USA)

 Elements are fundamental substances of matter - matter that is composed of the same types of atoms.
-At present, 118 elements are known (four of them are still unnamed).
+At present, 118 elements are known.
 Of these, 98 occur naturally on Earth (hydrogen to californium).
 Most of these occur in rocks & minerals, although some occur in very small, trace amounts.
 Only some elements occur in their native elemental state as minerals.

 To find a native element in nature, it must be relatively non-reactive and there must be some concentration process.
 Metallic, semimetallic (metalloid), and nonmetallic elements are known in their native state as minerals.